 Link to full article: Brooklyn Law Review

-Article name: ‘It really is about telling people who asylum seekers really are, because we are human like anybody else’: Negotiating victimhood in refugee advocacy work
+Article Title: ‘It really is about telling people who asylum seekers really are, because we are human like anybody else’: Negotiating victimhood in refugee advocacy work

 Summary: There exists a binary discourse regarding refugees–those who are hostile and those who are sympathetic.
 Refugee advocacy groups and refugees themselves attempt to push the sympathetic side of the conversation by framing their situations as “victims.”
 However, categorizing refugees as “victims” may have dehumanizing effects of the existing paternalistic relationship between the aid givers and the refugees/migrants.
 Advocacy organizations must not “leach out” the identities of refugees too much as “victims” because too much sympathy from the public may also cause social exclusion.
 In addition, framing refugees as “victims” by emphasizing their innocent and exploited backgrounds may deprive of their own abilities to tell their stories.
 Instead, “showing the normalcy of migrants’ everyday lives may provide a basis for greater social solidarity.”